Birtvisi Fortress: History

-In written sources, Birtvisi is first mentioned as a possession of the Arab amir of Tiflis of which he was divested by the Georgian nobles Liparit, Duke of Kldekari and Ivane Abazasdze in 1038.
-In medieval Georgia, Birtvisi entertained a reputation of an impregnable stronghold whose master could control the entire strategic Algeti gorge.
-The Turco-Mongol amir Timur notably reduced the fortress during one of his invasions of Georgia in 1403.
-After the partition of the Kingdom of Georgia later in the 15th century, Birtvisi was within the borders of the Kingdom of Kartli and in possession of the princes Baratashvili.
+The date of the fortress's construction is unknown.
+In written sources, Birtvisi is first mentioned as a possession of the Arab amir of Tiflis, from whom it was taken by the Georgian nobles Liparit, Duke of Kldekari, and Ivane Abazasdze in 1038.
+In medieval Georgia, Birtvisi had a reputation as an impregnable stronghold whose holder could control the strategically important Algeti valley.

+The Turco-Mongol ruler Timur captured the fortress during one of his invasions of Georgia in 1403.
+His soldiers climbed the cliffs at night using rope ladders and entered the fortifications.
+The surviving defenders were captured and executed.

+Following the fragmentation of the Kingdom of Georgia in the 15th century, Birtvisi lay within the Kingdom of Kartli and belonged to the princely Baratashvili family.